Behrad-G/MicroSculpt/README.md

-# PSFM
+# MicroSculpt
-**Pore-scale Freezing Model**

-This is a pore-scale freezing and thawing script that I developed in R environment; the result of the script was published in the following manuscript:
-Water freezing characteristics in granular soils: Insights from pore-scale simulations, https://doi.org/10.1016/j.advwatres.2020.103681

-Please feel free to use the script with proper citations.
+**Pore-scale topology analysis model

+MicroSculpt pioneers advanced 3D topology analysis and forecasting at the micro-scale, harnessing the power of the marching cube algorithm.
+By leveraging physics laws, this innovative solution accurately predicts freezing and thawing processes, offering invaluable insights for material science, environmental monitoring, and beyond (https://doi.org/10.1016/j.advwatres.2020.103681)

-A 3D visualozation of the ice nucleation and growth is presented here: https://www.youtube.com/watch?v=3_ajpMfIT9Q
+A 3D visualozation of its application in environmental problems and forecasting ice nucleation and growth is presented here: https://www.youtube.com/watch?v=3_ajpMfIT9Q